 >>> LIVING IT OUT >>>

-PRAY: Pray that the Lord will open the eyes of the people who find the tracts so that they’ll read them and come to know Him as their Lord and Saviour.
+That the Lord will open the eyes of the people who find the tracts so that they’ll read them and come to know Him as their Lord and Saviour.
 Ask Him for courage and boldness to proclaim His glorious gospel.

-STOCK UP: For use with each of the tips here, I personally recommend these: pocket gospels from the Pocket Testament League, gospel tracts from Answers in Genesis, gospel booklets from Answers in Genesis and gospel tracts from Living Waters.
+For use with each of the tips here, I personally recommend these: pocket gospels from the Pocket Testament League, gospel tracts from Answers in Genesis, gospel booklets from Answers in Genesis and gospel tracts from Living Waters.

-GO: Get out there and leave as many gospel tracts in as many places as you can!
+Get out there and leave as many gospel tracts in as many places as you can!

-REMEMBER: God is with you and will help you.
+God is with you and will help you.
 Don’t be afraid.
 Focus on eternity and what’s at stake, and trust in God for strength and courage.

 Have I not commanded you?
 Be strong and courageous!
 Do not tremble or be dismayed, for the Lord your God is with you wherever you go.

-→ Does the thought of evangelism make you break out in a cold sweat?
-Click to read: 3 Ways Fear Stops You Sharing The Gospel (and How To Overcome It)
+Read this: 3 Ways Fear Stops You Sharing The Gospel (and How To Overcome It)